JakobEik/Chair/README.md

 # Table
+I was tasked with making a automated system for table-manufacturing based on KBE(Knowledge-based engineering).
+The system would provide a interface to be accessed on the web.
+Both customers and engineers could input desired measurements.
+This would then be send to the server that would update a Knowledge Fusion template and update it in Siemens NX.
+The goal of the project was to automate the whole process, and incorporates a number of different systems.

 # Setup
 In order to run our application you have to pip install requests.
 Some of the imported modules might need a newer version of Python.
 The program has been made and tested with Python 3.8 so if we can’t guarantee that it will work for older versions .